TERREMEMBER/znbase/docs/content/v1.3/secure/tls-encryption/connect-to-cluster.md

 showAsideToc: true
 ---

-You would need to generate client config files to enable the client to connect to YugabyteDB.
+You would need to generate client config files to enable the client to connect to ZNbaseDB.
 The steps are identical to [preparing the per-node configuration](../prepare-nodes/#generate-per-node-config) shown in a previous section.

 You would need the following files on the client node: